alan2207/bulletproof-react/docs/project-structure.md

 }
 ```

 This was inspired by how [NX](https://nx.dev/) handles libraries that are isolated but available to be used by the other modules.
 Think of a feature as a library or a module that is self-contained but can expose different parts to other features via its entry point.
-This approach will also make it easier to split the application in a monorepo in the future.
+This approach would also make it easier to split the application in a monorepo in the future.

 This way, you can ensure that the codebase is clean and easy to maintain.